 Brooklyn Law School, LL.B., 1953.

-Sarah is a Tucson native and received her undergraduate degree from the University of Washington in Economics, her MBA from the University of Arizona, and most recently, a MPA from the Harvard Kennedy School.
-She and her husband David have two children, Tommy and Laura.
+Sarah is a Tucson native and received her undergraduate degree from the University of Washington in Economics, her MBA from the University of Arizona, and an MPA from the Harvard Kennedy School.
+She has served on the boards of several departments at the UA and the College of Science, TREO, C-Path, and the Southern Arizona Buffelgrass Coordination Center.
+She is a current member of the SALC board and co-chairs the governance committee.
+She is a past chair of the University of Arizona Foundation Board and co-chaired the Arizona Now capital campaign.
+She and her husband, David, have two children, Tom and Laura.

 As the Vice President of Corporate Strategy and Analytics for Blue Cross Blue Shield of Arizona (BCBSAZ), SALC member Matthew Wandoloski is responsible for guiding the company’s strategy and leading the internal informatics team to utilize data as a strategic asset.